haokeyingxiao/haoke/adr/2021-10-01-payment-flow.md

 ## Context

-We have to provide a standardized way for Shopware extensions to implement custom payments.
+We have to provide a standardized way for Haoke extensions to implement custom payments.

 ## Decision